 I'd heard about this no-sugar/keto wine and figured I wouldn't like it, I happen to really enjoy my sweet late-harvest Riesling, thank-you-very-much…

 But then Kent and I met up with a bunch of blogging friends who were vacationing nearby recently and they had a few cases of it.
 So I tried it.
 And I liked it.
 I really liked it.
 THIS stuff has no sugar?!
 Not that it tasted sweet, but it wasn't overly dry either, it was just nice.
 Maybe I enjoyed it because I'd been trying to “mature my palate” for a while now anyway to work away from the sweeter wines and because I'd been trying to eat less sweets overall?

 No matter the reason, now I can actually drink a healthier, better-for-me keto wine with NO worry about the carbs or the blood sugar spikes?
-Can I get an AMEN?!!!
+YES!!!

 I actually just ordered a whole case and look forward to sipping on something besides sparkling flavored water when we get together with friends now.
 This makes me SO happy.

 Here's a video showing our keto wine tasting after bible study was at our house recently — be sure to keep reading below because I'll share what you won't see in the video…

 (Please will you click here to go to the keto wine video, subscribe to my channel, and give it a thumbs up so more people see it?
 Thanks!)